 Routine childhood vaccination against pneumococci (with pneumococcal conjugate vaccine Pneumococcal Vaccine Pneumococcal disease (eg, otitis media, pneumonia, sepsis, meningitis) is caused by some of the > 90 serotypes of Streptococcus pneumoniae (pneumococci).
-Vaccines are directed against many of... read more ), H. influenzae type B, and influenza decreases the incidence of acute otitis media.
+Vaccines are directed against... read more ), H. influenzae type B, and influenza decreases the incidence of acute otitis media.
 Infants should not sleep with a bottle, and elimination of household smoking may decrease incidence.
 Prophylactic antibiotics are not recommended for children who have recurrent episodes of acute otitis media.

 Recurrent acute otitis media and recurrent secretory otitis media Otitis Media (Secretory) Secretory otitis media is an effusion in the middle ear resulting from incomplete resolution of acute otitis media or obstruction of the eustachian tube without infection.
 Symptoms include hearing... read more may be prevented by the insertion of tympanostomy tubes.